ssaid20/dotnet-pet-hotel/README.md

 - Move alerts up to global redux state and share alert state between the tables
 |x| Move alerts to be 'toasts': they show up in the corner and auto-dismiss themselves after 5 seconds.
 |x| Prevent the PetOwner from being deleted if they have any pets that are checked in.
-- If a pet is deleted and their owner no longer has any pets in the hotel, delete the owner too.
+-no, this isnt practical.
+If a pet is deleted and their owner no longer has any pets in the hotel, delete the owner too.
-- Add a 'Are you sure?' prompt to the delete buttons on the client app.
+|x| Add a 'Are you sure?' prompt to the delete buttons on the client app.
 - Add additional tests to test for proper validation errors.
 - Deploy to Heroku using the dotnet buildpack (See cohort notes for more info).